eriklumbela/get-azure-boards-workitems-for-month/README.md

 **NOTE**: this is a very rough script and may need to be adapted to your specific needs.
 It's meant to be a starting point to discover what's possible with the Azure DevOps REST API.

-# Get azure boards workitemnes
+# Get azure boards work items

 **This script fetches work items assigned to a user in sprints for a specific month in Azure DevOps.**